logo

 Types of Manual Testing

-• Acceptance Testing This is also known as pre-testing.
+• Acceptance Testing.
+This is also known as pre-testing.
 There are different types of acceptance testing: alpha, beta, and gamma.
-This is done by end-users along with QA analysts to test the performance of the application and determine if the application designed meets the requirements set.
+This is done by end-users along with QA analysts to test the performance of the application and determine if the application design meets the requirements set.

 When to Use Manual Testing